 How does the tenant’s renters insurance help the landlord?

 If your tenant has renters insurance, your property carrier can subrogate their losses against the tenant’s policy as the truly negligent party.
 What does subrogate mean?
 Subrogation is the assumption of another’s right to collect debt or damages.
-So after your property insurer settles your claim, they will in turn submit a claim to the renters insurance for that carrier to reimburse them for the loss they paid out up the personal liability limit.
-This lowers your loss ratio, and makes insurers look more favorably on you.
+So after your property insurer settles your claim, they will also submit a claim to the tenant’s renters insurance for that carrier to reimburse them for the loss they paid out (up to the personal liability limit).
+This lowers your loss ratio and makes insurers look more favorably on you.

-Have you ever had a tenant move in and show you their proof of renters insurance, only for them to stop making payments and have their coverage cancel with you none the wiser?
-This leaves you thinking you have this extra layer of protection, only to find out when its too late that it is not in force.
+Have you ever had a tenant move in and show you their proof of renters insurance, only for them to stop making payments and have their coverage canceled with you none the wiser?
+This leaves you thinking you have this extra layer of protection, only to find out when it’s too late that it is not in force.
 This is where the TPP can give you peace of mind, as well as a few additional benefits for you, the landlord.
-The TPP is purchased by the property owner and provides that limit of liability that can help alleviate your property loss history for tenant-caused negligent losses.
-If the renters insurance is not in place, your property carrier can subrogate against the TPP instead.
-It also provides $10,000 of contents coverage for your tenants belongings.
-For this reason, some landlords include the cost of the TPP in their lease.
+The TPP is purchased by the property owner and provides a limit of liability that can help alleviate your property loss history for tenant-caused negligent losses.
+If a tenant’s renters insurance is not in place, your property carrier can subrogate against the TPP instead.
+It also provides $10,000 of contents coverage for your tenant’s belongings.
+For this reason, some landlords include the cost of the TPP in their leases.

 The other coverage any landlord will find beneficial is up to $1,000 in Skip Rent coverage.
-This allows you to recover one month’s rent (up to $1,000) in the event of unexpected vacancies.
-This can include a tenant who up and leaves mid-lease with no warning, including military deployment, a tenant who passes away unexpectedly, or if an eviction is completed.
+This allows you to recover the last month’s rent (up to $1,000) in the event of unexpected vacancies.
+This can include a tenant who up and leaves mid-lease with no warning, military deployment, a tenant who passes away unexpectedly, or a finalized eviction.

-How does it work if the tenant has renters insurance and landlord has TPP?
+How does it work if the tenant has renters insurance and the landlord has TPP?

 The TPP works in excess of any renters insurance in place.
-So in the instance where a tenant-caused negligent loss causes $70,000 worth of damage and the renters insurance has a $50,000 limit of liability, your property carrier can collect $50,000 from the renters insurance carrier, and another $20,000 from the TPP carrier to make themselves whole.
+So in the instance where a tenant-caused negligent loss causes $70,000 worth of damage, and the tenant’s insurance policy has a $50,000 limit of liability, your property carrier can collect $50,000 from the tenant’s renters insurance carrier, and another $20,000 from the TPP carrier to make themselves whole.